Conceptual metaphor: Language and culture as mappings

+Similarly, Colin Murray Turbayne suggested in his The Myth of Metaphor (1962) that ancient "dead metaphors" have also influenced the evolution over time of modern scientific theories in a subtle manner.
+As examples of mankind's victimization by dead metaphors, Turbayne points to the incorporation of mechanistic metaphors first developed by Isaac Newton and René Descartes into modern theories developed by philosophers including: Immanuel Kant, George Berkeley and David Hume.
+In his Metaphors for the Mind: The Creative Mind and Its Origins (1991), he also points to the manner in which metaphors first found in Plato's Timaeus have exerted a profound influence upon the development of modern theories of both thought and language in general.

 Lakoff and Johnson focus on English, and cognitive scholars writing in English have tended not to investigate the discourse of foreign languages in any great detail to determine the creative ways in which individuals negotiate, resist, and consolidate conceptual metaphors.
 Andrew Goatly in his book Washing the Brain (2007) considers ideological conceptual metaphors as well as Chinese conceptual metaphors.

 James W. Underhill, a modern Humboldtian scholar, attempts to reestablish Wilhelm von Humboldt's concern for the different ways languages frame reality, and the strategies individuals adopt in creatively resisting and modifying existing patterns of thought.
 Taking on board the Lakoff-Johnson paradigm of conceptual metaphor, he investigates the way in which Czech communists appropriated the concept of the people, the state and struggle, and the way German Communists harnessed concepts of eternity and purity.
 He also reminds us that, as Klemperer demonstrates, resisting patterns of thought means engaging in conceptual metaphors and refusing the logic that ideologies impose upon them.
 In multilingual studies (based on Czech, German, French & English), Underhill considers how different cultures reformulate key concepts such as truth, love, hate and war.